killerfoxt/SOC/Installation de Wazuh + FileBeat.md

 Step 2: Installation Elasticsearch

 Install from the APT repository
-You may need to install the apt-transport-https package on Debian before proceeding: sudo apt-get install apt-transport-https
+You may need to install the apt-transport-https package on Debian before proceeding:/ sudo apt-get install apt-transport-https

 Save the repository definition to /etc/apt/sources.list.d/elastic-9.x.list: